cse110-sp25-group27/cse110-sp25-group27/admin/meetings/51525-retrospective-1.md

     - Meetings were online so the design aspect was hard to work on and took longer to communicate our ideas
     - Some ideas were out of scope (implementing other libraries)
 - Backend:
+    - Was hard finding a common time to meet that worked with everyone's schedule
+    - Communciation with the frontend team was at times hazy and needed to wait to come to a good conclusion
+    - Internet issues with meeting online sometimes hindered the progress on our part

 ## Lessons Learned
 - [Insights or takeaways from this sprint that can guide future work]